Empowering Private Tutoring by Chaining Large Language Models: Experiments

-Figure~\ref{fig:teach_tool} presents the statistical characteristics related to teach tool, including average length of output and the average number of objectives covered in each generation.
+\textbf{Statistical Results.} Figure~\ref{fig:teach_tool} presents the statistical characteristics related to teach tool, including average length of output and the average number of objectives covered in each generation.
 Overall all systems can generate tailored output according to difficulty level.
 Higher difficulty comes along with longer and more informative output.
 It means the teach tool is successfully aware of the dynamic prompting controlled by difficulty.
-What is worth noting is that the main system generates significantly longer output with the smallest variation.
-It demonstrates that the main system is able to consistently generate informative content on the given topic, which is further testified by the number of objectives covered in each output.
-This phenomenon shows the benefits of reflection process in judging objective completion.
-It operates on the status of each objective and thus allows the teach tool to focus on one atomic objective at a time.
+What is worth noting is that \modelname\ generates significantly longer output with the smallest variation.
+It demonstrates that \modelname\ is able to consistently generate informative content on the given topic, which is further testified by the number of objectives covered in each output.
+This phenomenon shows the benefits of structured memory control, where the objective completion tool reflects on and updates the current objective so that the teach tool is prompted to give new materials on one specific atomic objective.

 Figure~\ref{fig:course_plan} showcases the behavior of course design tool.
 Note that all systems start with the same initial course plan.
-The system without reflection relies on learning history in future updates, while the main system takes advantage of the learning profile.
-Similarly, the tool can generate difficulty-aware course plans, seen in a positive correlation between complexity and difficulty.
-It is also observed that the future updates in course plan tend to do more addition than deletion, making the course plan more complex than the initial state.
-Nevertheless, the main system shows more stability in complexity control with longer course plans.
-In terms of frequency of updates, we observe that the main system seems more prone to making updates, meaning that it is easier to detect helpful information in a compressed learning profile compared to verbose learning history.
+The system without reflection relies on learning history in course plan updates, while \modelname\ takes advantage of the learning profile.
+All systems can generate difficulty-aware course plans, seen in a positive correlation between complexity and difficulty.
+Note that \modelname\ shows more stability in complexity control compared to ablation systems without intermediate learning profile generation step, demonstrating the effectiveness of reflection process stabilizing the reaction process.
+In terms of frequency of updates, we observe that \modelname\ seems more prone to making updates, meaning that it is easier to detect helpful information in a compressed learning profile compared to verbose learning history.

-As for in-course quizzes, the average interval between quizzes for the main system and ablation system are 6.91 and 10.20, respectively.
-Without the backend processes, the meta agent has little information available to suggest quiz generation.
-We also calculate the average number of objectives covered in each quiz for the main system, the result is reasonably 3.96 with good stability.
+As for in-course quizzes, the average interval between quizzes for \modelname\ and ablation system are 6.91 and 10.20, respectively.
+Without the backend processes, the meta agent has little information available to suggest effective quiz generation.